-Maybe there was an existing relationship in place, but invoicing after you’ve delivered work is a recipe for disaster.
-It can lead to non-payment or—similar to this situation—it can lead to the client changing their mind about what work they want.
+Maybe there was an existing relationship in place, but even if that was the case invoicing after you’ve delivered work is a recipe for disaster.
+It can lead to non-payment or—similar to this situation—the client changing their mind about what work they want.

-A sign that problems were on the horizon was the client going off the radar once the project was underway.
-The freelancer didn’t hear from their client for 4 weeks, by which point the client had changed their mind about the direction they wanted to go in with the redesign.
+A warning sign that problems were on the horizon was the client going off the radar once the project was underway.
+The freelancer didn’t hear from them for 4 weeks, by which point the client had changed their mind about the direction they wanted to go in with the redesign.